MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/usage.md

 ## Plotting

 Plotting WSC's requires `Luxor` to be installed and loaded as detailed [here](https://michaelschloesser.github.io/WeaklySeparatedCollections.jl/stable/#Extensions).

+!!! note "only maximal WSC's supported"
+    plotting is currently only available for maximal weakly separated collections.

 In the introduction we learned about plabic tilings as well as plabic graphs as objects living in the plane which are in one to one correspondance to maximal WSC's.
 Thus we can plot a maximal WSC using its corresponding plabic tiling or plabic graph.
 The functions to accomplish this are: